 NJPRF has been set up by New Jersey First Lady Tammy Murphy and others and has raised more than $20 million to date “to marshal resources to meet critical needs and fight the economic and social impact of COVID-19 within New Jersey.”

 Thirteen United Methodist Church-related food pantries have received grants of between $5,000 and $25,000 from NJPRF.
 They were among 118 New Jersey food pantries to have received grants.

 “The COVID-19 pandemic and its resulting job losses have created a food-security crisis throughout the State of New Jersey,” noted Rick Reinhard, executive director of A Future With Hope, GNJ’s vital mission partner.
 “Our United Methodist Church-related food pantries are seeing a major increase in demand and at the same time must adhere to social-distancing regulations.
 We appreciate the First Lady’s and NJPRF’s attention to our challenges.”

 Applications for funding are available at www.njprf.org .
-Deadline for the first round of grants is Thursday, April 30.

 The application is simple and straightforward.
 Churches and other organizations should be prepared with the following information.